Creating a Cash Flow Projection

 - Total cash flow: Total working capital plus operating and borrowing cash.

-- Cash expenses: An iterated breakdown of likely costs that the business will likely incur such as payroll, rent, loan payments, and accounts payable
+- Cash outflows: An iterated breakdown of likely costs that the business will likely incur such as payroll, rent, loan payments, and accounts payable

 - Collection Days: The number of days your company waits to get paid